CommitThis/aero15x-fand/README.md

 This project is in no way affiliated with or endorsed by Gigabyte Technology.

+> Warning: After using the daemon for some time, the bearings wore out on
+> both fans within about a week of each other.
+While it could have been a
+> coincidence, and they were replaceable, I wouldn't want the trouble myself.

 This provides a naive implementation of a fan controller for the Aero 15x platform using the embedded controller system.
 Mostly because I wanted to write a `systemd` daemon and I was fed up with relying on the internal fan speed